-Haynes International Motor Museum with kids – things to do in Somerset
+Haynes International Motor Museum with kids

 Every now and again an attraction surprises you in a good way.
 During a winter glamping break in the South West Mr Tin Box suggested we visit Haynes International Motor Museum with our kids.
 He is a car fan and could spend hours poring over engines and immaculate paint work.
 Meanwhile I know our girls would much prefer to be tearing around a play park and finding ways to get dirty.